Lilypads/AI-Line-Follower/simulators/Gazebo/catkin_ws/src/Readme.md

 ```
 source devel/setup.bash
 ```
-*Note that you should always source a workspace before using it to avoid ROS unable to find the package
+*Note that you should always source a workspace everytime before running it to avoid ROS unable to find the package.

 5. Launching the simulation:
 ```